Preserving Node-level Privacy in Graph Neural Networks: Introduction

 By referencing the DP-SGD protocol, let's dive deeper into some details.
 The sensitivity analysis, together with the algorithm to ensure bounded sensitivity, is the crucial element in the privacy analysis.
 Specifically, in the gradient perturbation method, one can enforce bounded sensitivity even if the loss function has no Lipschitz property \cite{abadi2016deep}.
 This is done by artificially clipping the $\ell_2$ norm of \textit{per-example}'s gradient.
 However, those techniques for enforcing bounded sensitivity are not readily applicable to GNNs because of the particular behavior in message-passing.
-Specifically, it is not evident what should be the \textit{per-example} counterpart in GNNs in the first place.
+Specifically, it is not evident what the \textit{per-example} counterpart should be in GNNs in the first place.
 Moreover, there are also issues with privacy accounting.
 It is well-known that sampling on instances leads to privacy amplification, which benefits privacy.
-However, the sampling on a graph often requires a node to sample its neighbors, and we have difficulties in calculating the sampling rate for a given node as nodes' edges can be arbitrary.
-Existing approaches do not apply to the message-passing mechanism.
+However, the sampling on a graph often requires a node to sample its neighbors, and we have difficulties in calculating the sampling rate for a given node, as nodes' edges can be arbitrary.

 The above negative results suggest fundamentally new treatments are needed for preserving \textit{node-level} privacy in GNNs.
 However, as techniques that can be leveraged are sparse, new challenges arise not only in algorithm design but also in privacy accounting.
 Recent work demonstrates real-world node privacy risks \cite{DBLP:journals/corr/abs-2102-05429_node_mem}, indicating \textit{node-level} privacy protection is of equal urgency.
 This is our primary motivation.